 Apple CarPlay: What apps are supported?

-Apple CarPlay supports Phone, Messages, Apple Music, Podcasts and Audiobooks in terms of Apple apps, but it also offers some third party app integration.
+Apple CarPlay supports Phone, Messages, Apple Music, Calendar, Podcasts and Audiobooks in terms of Apple apps, but it also offers some third party app integration.

 Apple CarPlay: What new features are coming?